Giving back

 Former President and CEO Scotty McIntyre Jr. always viewed insurance as a people business.
 In his interactions with agents, policyholders and employees, he chose to go beyond the numbers to seek the human side.
 Today, in the same spirit, UFG recognizes its agents and employees for exceptional community service and philanthropy.

-We firmly believe in giving back to the commuities where we do business.
+We firmly believe in giving back to the communities where we do business.
 In honor of this philosophy, the Scotty McIntyre Jr. Go Beyond Award recognizes individuals for exemplary community service efforts.
 Two winners are chosen each year, including a UFG employee and a UFG agency employee.
 Each recipient receives a trophy, and UFG makes a $5,000 donation to the charity of each winner’s choice.

-2022 UFG Employee Go Beyond Winner
+2024 UFG Employee Go Beyond Winner

-2022 UFG Agent Go Beyond Winner
+2024 UFG Agent Go Beyond Winner